Sara Asma Chendali

 Emily joined CRIS as Programme Manager in October 2020 having worked within the peacebuilding field both in Northern and internationally for over twenty years.
 Emily was awarded a doctorate in International Conflict and Peacebuilding with INCORE from Ulster University in 2018.

 Her professional practice includes research, teaching, and training in peace and conflict studies, education, mediation, trauma and resiliency, and community relations.
 She is also experienced in conducting community-based monitoring and evaluation on topics of peacebuilding and social cohesion.
-Emily has two children and lives in East Belfast with her husband, cat, and dog.
+Emily has two children and lives in East Belfast with her husband and cat.

 Gerard Hughes